 ENHANCEMENT PARAGRAPHS: This refers to enhancement paragraphs that reflect the defendant's past criminal history.
-(The options have changed.)

 The attorney for the State may seek to enhance the range of punishment for the offense during the sentencing phase of the trial (or plea) by alleging the defendant's past criminal history in enhancement paragraphs on the charging instrument or in a written motion.
-If the court finds that the enhancement paragraphs are true, the range of punishment for the offense will be enhanced to the next (for repeat offenders) or higher than the next (for habitual offenders) class or a mandatory minimum prison sentence will apply.13 The amount of the enhancement will depend on the degree of the offense and the number and sequence of the prior convictions found true.14
+If the court finds that the enhancement paragraphs are true, the range of punishment for the offense will be enhanced to the next (for repeat offenders) or higher than the next (for habitual offenders) class or a mandatory minimum prison sentence will apply.
+The amount of the enhancement will depend on the degree of the offense and the number and sequence of the prior convictions found true.
+The amount of the prior convictions found true.